 Apps: Tap on any app icon on the Home screen to open it.
 Swipe left or right to navigate between different Home screen pages.

-Multitasking: Double-click the Home button to view recently used apps.
+Multitasking: Swipe up from the bottom of the sc view recently used apps.
 Swipe left or right to find the app you want to switch to, then tap its icon.

 Basic Functions: